vuejs/vue-router/docs/en/advanced/navigation-guards.md

 As the name suggests, the navigation guards provided by `vue-router` are primarily used to guard navigations either by redirecting it or canceling it.
 There are a number of ways to hook into the route navigation process: globally, per-route, or in-component.

 Remember that **params or query changes won't trigger enter/leave navigation guards**.
-You can either [watch the `$route` object](../essentials/dynamic-matching.md#reacting-to-params-changes) to react to those changes, or use the `beforeRouteUpadte` in-component guard.
+You can either [watch the `$route` object](../essentials/dynamic-matching.md#reacting-to-params-changes) to react to those changes, or use the `beforeRouteUpdate` in-component guard.

 ### Global Guards